kubeflow/kfp-tekton/sdk/README.md

 ## Troubleshooting
 - Please be aware that defined Affinity, Node Selector, and Tolerations are applied to all the tasks in the same pipeline because there's only one podTemplate allowed in each pipeline.

-- When you encounter permission issues related to ServiceAccount, refer to [sa-and-rbac](sa-and-rbac.md)
+- When you encounter permission issues related to ServiceAccount, refer to [Servince Account and RBAC doc](sa-and-rbac.md)